Generalized symmetry enriched criticality in (3+1)d

-To understand the $\mathbb{Z}_k$ topological order more physically, we observe from Eq.~\eqref{eq: perimeter law dyons} that the dyons in this phase with a perimeter law are of the form $(-k\, q_m,q_m)$ for an integer $q_m$ mod $N$.
+To understand the $\mathbb{Z}_k$ topological order more physically, we observe from Eq.~\eqref{eq: perimeter law dyons} that the dyons in this phase with a perimeter law have charges of the form $(-k\, q_m,q_m)$ for an integer $q_m$ mod $N$.
 The non-invertible time-reversal symmetry $\mathsf{T}_{2k}$ maps the charges of a dyon as

 Thus, each dyon with a perimeter law in this phase is mapped to itself (up to a neutral fermion) under $\mathsf{T}_{2k}$.

 The dyons with a perimeter law that are also associated with genuine loop operators are the purely magnetic charges,